nishanbajracharya/redux-loader/README.md

 A redux middleware to handle loading states triggered through start and stop actions.

 ## Why would I need this?
 Ever wanted a loading indicator while you are fetching a large amount of data.
-Ever wanted to block a submit button from being clicking again after you have submitted a form.
+Ever wanted to block a submit button from being clicked again after you have submitted a form.
 Then this is the solution for you.
 Instead of going through the hassle of maintaining loading states for your buttons and containers, `redux-loader` does it for you.

 ## Getting started
 The first step is to add `redux-loader` into your project.